Company Cultural Goals Examples of Positive Company Cultures

 Supportive company culture means providing employees with everything they need to succeed and thrive within an organization.
 Supportive measures are things such as:

-Supportive initiatives should vary by the needs of each organization.
+Supportive initiatives should vary according to the needs of each organization.

 Transparency